Buying a Home

 If the property requires costly repairs, take into account whether you’ll earn your investment back.

-At Mark Meader with Perl we are experienced in all kinds of home buying experiences, including first homes, moving, vacation homes, and investments.
+At Mark Meader with Cross Country Mortgage we are experienced in all kinds of home buying experiences, including first homes, moving, vacation homes, and investments.

 Contact us today for a free consultation at 651-653-7667, or start the process now with our secure online loan application.